She Said Yes While Sailing

 Peter used to run a live theater in New York City and has a prodigious memory for Hollywood history.
 By coincidence we had a videographer on board who was shooting Let’s Go Sail for promotional purposes.
 Joey Fontanez is a first lieutenant in the US Army at Ft.
 Eustis, and his wife Taylor is a Reserve lieutenant.

 “The first recorded material was the kinescope,” Peter said.
 “They shot a scene off the TV monitor with 35 millimeter film and developed it.
 The Jackie Gleason sitcom ‘The Honeymooners’ is completely preserved as kinescope.
 Next, a comedienne named Lucille Ball approached CBS with an idea about a zany woman married to a Cuban.
 CBS wasn’t interested, so she hired her own crew and got a studio and produced a prototype.
 CBS liked that but said she needed to swap out the husband for an Irish fellow instead.
 Of course, that didn’t happen.
-She was the first to shoot the show using three cameras in what has become known as the Three Block.
-It’s still used today.”
+She was the first to shoot the show using three cameras in what has become known as the Three Block.”

 Earlier a couple from Stafford VA went headed out the York River on a beautiful spring morning, Dallas and Vicky Martin of Stafford VA took in the sights while passing a fleet undergoing the annual Blessing of the Fleet.
-They are retired Postal Service executives who now write software for the service.
+And they are retired Postal Service executives who now write software for the service.

 “You know that receipt that you get at the counter, the one with the survey website at the end?”
 Vicky said.
 “I wrote that software.”
 Dallas said they’re trying to change the survey.
-“Make it more instant and put it on the kiosk as you sign through the transaction.
+“Well, make it more instant and put it on the kiosk as you sign through the transaction.
 Rate our customer service from 1 to 5.
 That way there’s no time lag and we’re more likely to get greater participation.”

 We chatted about postal policy, lobbying and the famous US Postmaster, Jack Potter.
 Dallas added, “You should try Informed Delivery.
 That’s a service where we provide you a photograph of every envelope of first class mail you’re getting later that day in the mail.”
 I had to process that and then looked at him with a WTF expression.
 Who wants that?